 In 1971, Environmental Protection Agency (EPA) set primary (health based) and secondary (welfare based) standards for total suspended particulate matter (TSP).
-These standards, known as the National Ambient Air Quality Standards (NAAQS), were based on maximum 24-hour and annual concentrations (US EPA, 1997).
+These standards, known as the National Ambient Air Quality Standards (NAAQS), were based on maximum 24-hour and annual concentrations.
 The annual standards were based on the geometric mean concentrations over a calendar year, and the 24-hour standards were based on the arithmetic average concentration from midnight to midnight.
 The primary 24-hour average standard for TSP was set at 260 micrograms per cubic meter (μ g/m3) and the annual geometric mean health standard was set at 75 μ g/m3.
 The 24-hour secondary standard was set at 150 μ g/m3.
-While EPA did not establish a secondary annual standard for TSP they did set a guideline of $60~\mu g/m^3$ to be used to ensure that the secondary 24-hour standard was being met throughout the year.
+While EPA did not establish a secondary annual standard for TSP they did set a guideline of 60 μ g/m3 to be used to ensure that the secondary 24-hour standard was being met throughout the year.
 Although New Jersey still maintains state standards for TSP, the national standards have been replaced with standards for smaller particles as described below.
-As a result, monitoring for TSP has largely been discontinued, with the exception of one station, where TSP samples are taken to analyze for lead (Pb).
-See the Lead Summary section for more details.
+As a result, the monitoring effort for TSP has steadily diminished.
+NJDEP's sole TSP sampler was discontinued in early 2008.

-In 1987, EPA replaced the TSP standards with standards that focused only on inhalable particles.
-Inhalable particles are defined as particles less than 10 microns in diameter (PM10).
-The 24-hour PM10 primary and secondary standards were set at 150 $\mu g/m^3$, and the annual primary and secondary standards were set at 50 $\mu g/m^3$.
-The annual standard for PM10 is based on the arithmethic mean, as opposed to the geometric mean that was used for TSP.
+In 1987, EPA replaced the TSP standards with standards that focused only on Inhalable Particulates.
+Inhalable particles are defined as particles less than 10 microns in diameter (PM ${10}$).
+The 24-hour PM ${10}$ primary and secondary standards were set at 150 $\mu g/m^3$, and the annual primary and secondary standards were set at 50 $\mu g/m^3$.
+The annual standard for PM ${10}$ is based on the arithmethic mean, as opposed to the geometric mean that was used for TSP.

-In 1997, EPA promulgated new standards for fine particulates, which it defined as particles less than 2.5 microns in diameter (PM{2.5}).
-They kept the existing standards for PM10 as well.
-The PM{2.5} annual primary and secondary standards were set at 15 μ g/m3 and the 24-hour standard was set at 65 μ g/m3.
-In December 2006 the EPA revised the 24-hour Standard.
+In 1997, EPA promulgated new standards for fine particulates, while maintaining the existing standards for PM10 as well.
+The PM{2.5} annual primary and secondary standards were set at 15.0 μ g/m3 and the 24-hour standard was set at 65 μ g/m3.
+In October 2006 the EPA revised the 24-hour Standard.
 It currently is set at 35 μ g/m3.
 Table 1 provides a summary of the Particulate Matter standards.